Even-carry polynomials and cohomology of line bundles on the incidence correspondence in positive characteristic: Introduction

 The group $\SL_n$ acts on $X$, preserving each element of the Picard group, and thus $K(d, e)$ is a finite-dimensional representation of $\SL_n$.
 Hence it is natural to consider its character $\kappa(d, e)$, which lies in the character ring

 The character $\kappa(d,e)$ determines the representation $K(d,e)$ up to semisimplification.

 Gao--Raicu provide a recurrence relation for computing the character $\kappa(d,e)$ in the case $n = 3$, originally due to Linyuan Liu who studies these representations in another setting \cite[Th\'eor\`eme 1 and Proposition 9]{Liu2023}.
-Explicit, non-recursive formulas for $\kappa(d,e)$ have only been found when $p = 2$ and $n = 3, 4$, due to Gao \cite{GaoThesis}; in these cases, the formulas are in terms of \emph{Nim polynomials,} which are sums over integer triples satisfying a condition on their binary digits arising in the game of Nim.
-Gao has conjectured that an analogous result holds for $p = 2$ for all $n$, but no explicit formulas have been stated or proved for $p > 2$.
+Explicit, non-recursive formulas for $\kappa(d,e)$ have only been found when $p = 2$, due to Gao \cite{GaoThesis} in the cases $n = 3, 4$ and to Kyomuhangi--Marangone--Raicu--Reed \cite{KMRR24} for general $n$.
+In these cases, the formulas are in terms of \emph{Nim polynomials,} which are sums over integer triples satisfying a condition on their binary digits arising in the game of Nim.

 The main result of this paper (Theorem \ref{thm:Even_Carry}) is an explicit, non-recursive formula for $\kappa(d,e)$ for $n = 3$ and all $p$.
 This provides an explicit solution to the recurrence of Liu--Gao--Raicu.
 The key advance is an appropriate generalization of Nim polynomials for general $p$.
 We call them \emph{even-carry polynomials,} because their terms are indexed by integer triples whose addition in base $p$ involves only carrying even digits ($0$ and $2$).